maaaaz/weblogicpassworddecryptor/README.md

 Greetings
 ---------
-* Eric Gruber at NetSPI for its [cool post](https://blog.netspi.com/decrypting-weblogic-passwords/) and all previous researchers on this topic
+* Eric Gruber at NetSPI for his [cool post](https://blog.netspi.com/decrypting-weblogic-passwords/) and all previous researchers on this topic

 Contact
 -------